Can you imagine a world without old age? A world without more people who suffer from the damage of old age.

 A world without old age: is it possible?

-The idea of doctors is to significantly lengthen the average life span by intervening on the cells responsible for aging.
+The doctors' idea is to significantly extend the average lifespan by intervening on the cells responsible for aging.

 The process of "regeneration" of these cells should be repeated after every few years, leading the body to recover and continue to live peacefully.